Southern Chalk Streams

 The white-clawed crayfish has suffered a dramatic decline across Britain and Europe.

-It is believed that up to 95% of white-clawed crayfish populations in the UK have been lost, and should the current trend in decline continue this species could be lost from Britain.
+It is believed that a large majority of white-clawed crayfish populations in the UK have been lost, and without active conservation this species could be lost from Britain altogether.

 The North American signal crayfish and the disease ‘crayfish plague’ that they carry is the single biggest cause of the dramatic decline